Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: Warm-up --- Clustering with line segments

 \subsection{The result}

 For the set system $(Z,\ASpace_2)$, we have $|Z|=m$ and $|\ASpace_2|=O(m^2)$.
-We combine this with the result for constructing the oracle in Theorem~\ref{thm:oracle:d} and apply Theorem~\ref{thm:framework} to get the following result on computing set covers of $\ASpace_2$.
+Thus, the VC-dimension $\delta$ of the dual set system is trivially bounded by $O(\log m)$.
+We combine this with the result for constructing the oracle in Theorem~\ref{thm:oracle:d} and apply Theorem~\ref{thm:framework} to get the following lemma on computing set covers of $\ASpace_2$.
+Note that we must have $k < m$, since there are only $m-1$ elements in the ground set.